Akado2009/fbb-website/README.md

 New version of [Faculty of Bioengineering and Bioinfromatics website](http://fbb.msu.ru/).

 Built using React.
-Further - Redux, when backend will be ready.
+Further - Redux, when backend is ready.

 Backend written in Go using [gorilla/mux](https://github.com/gorilla/mux).